clj-commons/etaoin/README.md

 (fill-active c keys/home (keys/with-shift keys/end) keys/delete)
 ```

-Where are also `with-ctrl` and `with-command` functions that acts the same.
+There are also `with-ctrl` and `with-command` functions that act the same.

-Pay attention, these functions do not apply to global browser's shortcuts like
+Pay attention, these functions do not apply to the global browser's
+shortcuts.
+For example, neither "Command + R" nor "Command + T" reload the page
-page reloading or opening a new tab.
+or open a new tab.

 All the `keys/with-*` functions are just wrappers upon the `keys/chord` function
-what you can use for complex cases.
+that might be used for complex cases.

 ## File download directory